 This is a departure from the seeming neccesity in callback based JavaScript land to have our set of central data objects.
 The callbacks themselves require us to have a handle on something that we can mutate.
 This makes it expedient for us to create mutable objects that have “globalish” accessibility.
 In JavaScript, an alternative is to create a message queue and state machine so that we can pass forward the current state.
 Not really a common pattern.

-You might notice that the cancel action merely returns the state that was passed into the add-task-modal function.
-Reseting merely means returning to the state we were in before any changes were made.
+merely means returning to the state we were in before any changes were

 Being able to handle state like this is in JavaScript land is a welcome change.